juniorsundarCasual/TGT/vault/volume-5.chapter-312.md

 "What are you-"

 A wisp bolted out of the hole which was quickly closed with a wall of earth and Marie swished her wand upwards.
-She then followed up with a flick that sent a small |Fireball| towards the solo wisp, which died anticlimactically and left an intricate ball in its wake.
+She then followed up with a flick that sent a small |Fireball| towards the solo wisp, which died anticlimactically and left a plain ball in its wake that pulsed with a dimming light.

 Marie walked up to the ball, picked it up and tossed it towards Shuri.
 And just as Shuri caught it, she heard a chuckle.